jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 However, since she started her practice, she got something far different.
 Because for decades, ever more micro-managing bureaucrats and have been putting themselves into our economy.
 While Dr. Eck wanted more “InstaHealth” apps connecting patients with therapists, doctors, nurses, pharmacists, and nutritionists.
 Instead of working with her patients, what she got was more micro-managing middlemen.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
-_"Hello, Peter," memos, TPS reports, and eight different bosses. multiplied by 3500%._
+_"Hello, Peter," memos, and eight different bosses.
+Multiplied by 3500%._

-Government regulators, project managers, hospital administrators, claims adjusters, insurance underwriters, lawyers, and more memos then anyone can imagine.
+The Left loves big government, the Right big business.
+The above is ther result.
+A small indications of the nearly countless government regulators, project managers, hospital administrators, claims adjusters, insurance underwriters, lawyers, and more memos then anyone can imagine.
 Many of these people are needed.
 Many are not.
 All of them have been sucking our health-care system dry for generations.

 We didn’t notice because we either thought politics was boring and someone else's problem.
 Or we’ve been obsessed with Left/Right politics.
 We thought “fighting for our health-care” meant picking a side between government or corporate-run health insurance.
 While we were distracted, our hospital cleaners, nurses, and doctors were being understaffed and underpowered.